AdamKyle/flare/resources/info/rules/section-1.md

 Last but not least, no auction in chat.
 If you want to sell something go to the [market board]().
 Failure to head this rule can result in being silenced and then, for repeat offenders, banned.

+## "Free" Speech

+Just because chat is self moderated for the most part, does not mean The Creator will allow for hate speech, racism or wild conspiracies or the posting of "fake news."
+These are bannable offenses and will result in a silence, followed by an appropriate ban for repeatable offences.

+The Creator suggests, you leave religion and politics out of the general chat discussion.
+While we will not go and silence or ban someone for talking about current world events, if things do get out of hand appropriate measures will be taken.

 ## Character Names

 1. Character names may not have special characters in them.